dagbjorn/microcoffeeoncloud/README.md

 ## <a name="setting-up-authserver"></a>Setting up the authorization server

 ### Start Keycloak
-Start by get Keyclock up and running (from `microcoffee-authserver`):
+Start by getting Keyclock up and running (from `microcoffeeoncloud-authserver`):

     run-docker.bat

 ### Regenerate client secret of order-service
 All required configuration of Keycloak is automatically imported when the Docker container starts.
 However, the client secret of the OAuth2 client `order-service` must be regenerated.
 This can be done in two ways, either manually from the administration console, or by using the Keycloak Admin REST API.

 Additionally, the client secret must be stored as a key-value pair in a file called `order_client_secret.env`.
-This file is specified by the **env_file** attribute in `docker-compose.yml` and should be located in the same directory.
+This file is specified by the *env_file* attribute in `docker-compose.yml` and should be located in the same directory.

 Contents of `order_client_secret.env`: